 Part 1: Complete vs Complementary

-Although the term 'complete' is most often associated with dry foods, there are now a whole host of complete food options including wet, raw, semi-moist and fresh and in terms of quality, complete foods can fall anywhere from the very worst to some of the very best foods on the market.
+Although the term 'complete' is most often associated with dry dog foods, there are now a whole host of complete dog food options including wet dog food, raw dog food, semi-moist dog food and fresh dog food and in terms of quality, complete dog foods can fall anywhere from the very worst to some of the very best dog foods on the market.

-The complementary food category is enormously varied, from the traditional mixer biscuits and wet food ‘toppers’ to raw meat minces and fruit/veg mixes.
-Even simple dietary additions like eggs or human leftovers would qualify as complementary foods.
-Although treats and health supplements are also technically complementary foods, they are generally categorised separately.
+There are many different types of complementary dog food, such as dog biscuits, wet dog food, raw meat, and fruit/veg mixes.
+Even simple dietary additions like eggs or human leftovers would qualify as complementary dog foods.
+Although treats and health supplements technically complement dog food, people generally categorise them separately.

 Home Prepared Foods